Ye-Eun-Kang/telechips-docs/docs/TCC803x/HW/Application Note/TCC803x Hardware Application Note for eMMC.md

 - The eMMC requires a voltage of 3.3V and 1.8V.

-&nbsp;

   - 3.3V is used for flash memory I/F and flash memory power supply.

   - 1.8V is used for memory controller core and eMMC interface I/O power supply.

     &nbsp;

     &nbsp;

 ## eMMC Bus Speed Mode